-\\\\\(Initial) I consent to be contacted in the future to learn about new research studies that I may wish to join or new research findings.

-\\\\\(Initial) I consent to be contacted in the future if the researchers would like additional samples from me.

-(Initial) I do NOT want to be contacted by researchers seeking to collect or share additional information or to discuss another research project.
+\\\\\(Initial) I consent to be contacted in the future to learn about new research studies that my child may wish to join or new research findings. \\\\\(Initial) I consent to be contacted in the future if the researchers would like additional samples from me or my child. \\\\\(Initial) I do NOT want to be contacted by researchers seeking to collect or share additional information or to discuss another research project.
 YOUR RESPONSIBILITIES IF YOU TAKE PART IN THIS RESEARCH:

-If you decide to take part in this research study you will be responsible for the following things:

-- Return for your follow-up visits and complete your study surveys. - If you think you are pregnant or fathering a child, please let your research study team know.
-If we find that you have a genetic variant that is causing his/her disease, there is a chance that the same variant may affect another pregnancy.
-If you tell us that you are pregnant or fathering a child, our genetic counselors will discuss this with you in detail.
+If you decide to permit your child to take part in this research study you/your child will be responsible for the following things: - Attend baseline and follow-up visits and complete your study surveys. - Collect a saliva or cheek swab sample from your child and each biological parent (if available) and send them back with the pre-paid packaging label - If you think you or your child is pregnant or fathering a child, please let your research study team know.
+If we find that your child has a genetic variant that is causing his/her disease, there is a chance that the same variant may affect another pregnancy.
+If you tell us that you or your child is pregnant or fathering a child, our genetic counselors will discuss this with you in detail.
 COSTS OR PAYMENTS THAT MAY RESULT FROM PARTICIPATION: